-There are several tips to be given, but maybe the most important one is: try to start simple.
+There are several recommendations to be given, maybe the most important one is: try to start simple.
 We see many organization blowing up the data masking project.
-But just start in a simple manner and along the way improve your data masking rules.
-It can be turned into a big project, which is probably the case.
-But doing nothing is even worse.
+Just start in a simple manner and improve along the way.
+It can be turned into a big operation, which is probably the case.
+Doing nothing is even worse.
 So even if your first masking run isn’t 100% perfect – it is better than nothing!

-Some other tips: start with analysing where data is stored.
-And start discussing the masking rules with you CISO (Chief Information Security officer) or DPO (Data Protection Officer).
+Some other recommendations: start analyzing where data is stored and discuss the masking rules with the CISO (Chief Information Security officer) or DPO (Data Protection Officer).
 Tell them that replacing data with only ‘xxxxxx’ isn’t going to help the business.
 Just discover where common grounds can be found.
-And if you’d like some help, don’t hesitate to contact us.
+And if you’d like some help in discovering data masking software, don’t hesitate to contact us.